 HSO is looking for people who share our passion for achieving quality health services for all, and who want to co-design standards, identify and assess leading practices.

-If you have significant and recent experience accessing health services and care (for yourself or as a carer); are a clinician or health service administrator; are a researcher, government/regulatory body or health services stakeholder, then we are looking for you!
+If you have significant and recent experience accessing health services and care (for yourself or as a carer); are a clinician, frontline care provider or health service administrator; are a researcher, government/regulatory body or health services stakeholder, then we are looking for you!

 Time Commitment – While the Technical Committees will be standing, the length of term for members will be 2-3 years.
 The time commitment for members will be approximately 7-10 hours per month, which includes pre-reading, teleconferences, face-to-face meetings, etc.